RaselHaulader/Hospital/README.md

 Visit this site to know more about us [MeCare Hospital](https://health-care-hospital-dd05d.web.app/)

-## Site Purpose
+## Site functionality
-- For connect with our Patient
+- Click service to see details information of service.
-- To Informed all Update about our Services
+- Protected Route.
-- Share our all plan to everyone
+- Doctors page.
-- find out us very easily
+- Responsive design.
-- contact us very quickly and easily
+- Animation for nice feel.

 ## Our Motto
 We Are Specialize in Medical Diagnositics